How Hard Is It To Become An Electrician?

 Is It A Good Job, Overall?

-Most definitely.
-Because electricians are paid very very well, many of them experience a great deal of financial security.
-But even without that, many electricians enjoy a high level of job satisfaction.
-They have become masters of the craft, and the work is always new and interesting.
+That question is ultimately a matter of personal opinion—but in our opinion, yes!
+Because electricians can be paid well, many of them experience a good deal of financial security.
+But even without that, though, many electricians enjoy a high level of job satisfaction.
+For those who have become masters of the craft, many find that the work is always new and interesting.